btqdesign/axity-v1/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 41 20171030 =

+* New: Added database maintenance tool.
+Currently used just for cleaning up the database a little, and will expand as need be.
+* Fix: Add extra error checking after creating / updating child posts to ensure that it was correctly updated.
+This should prevent rogue developer plugins from causing generous amounts of havoc and debugging time unnecessarily.
+* New add-on. <a href="https://broadcast.plainviewplugins.com/addon/image-map-pro/">Image Map Pro</a> adds support for the <a href="https://codecanyon.net/item/image-map-pro-for-wordpress-interactive-image-map-builder/2826664">Image Map Pro</a> plugin.
+* New add-on. <a href="https://broadcast.plainviewplugins.com/addon/sensei/">Sensei</a> adds support for the <a href="https://woocommerce.com/products/sensei/">Sensei</a> plugin.
+* New add-on. <a href="https://broadcast.plainviewplugins.com/addon/shortcodes/">Shortcodes</a> provides arbitrary admin-defined global or local shortcodes.
+* New add-on. <a href="https://broadcast.plainviewplugins.com/addon/unyson/">Unyson</a> adds support for the <a href="https://wordpress.org/plugins/unyson/">Unyson page builder plugin</a>.
+* New snippet: <a href="https://broadcast.plainviewplugins.com/snippet/post-actions-from-the-child-to-the-parent/">Post actions from the child to the parent</a> shows how to enable deletion / trashing / untrashing of parent the post from the child post.
+* Code: The view post info check also shows child posts.
+* Code: Removed old actions for trash_page, untrash_page, delete_page.
+* Code: Added broadcasting_data()->custom_fields()->child_fields()->update_meta_json() call.
+* Code: Added broadcasting_setup action to allow for modifying the broadcasting_data object before the content preparsing.

 = 40.1 20171004 =